nudataviz/project-fall25-metln/METLN/src/customerOverview.md

 ```

 <div class="card">
-<h1>Visit Time</h1></h2>Likely indicates a time the user visited the website.
-Each bar shows total number of visits per time period.
-Hover each bar with your mouse for more detail.</h2>
+<h1>Visit Time</h1><h2>Count of visit times for users.
+Hover each bar with your mouse for more detail on number of users for interval.</h2>
   ${time_of_visit}
 </div>